40-percent/40percent-wiki/boards/vault35.md

 ### Availability

+Initially sold as a group buy.
-Vault35 kits are listed on Cain's site, https://mechvault.net/, when available.
+Nowadays they are sold as in-stock items and kits are listed on Cain's site, https://mechvault.net/, when available.

 Vault35 kits or PCBs may also be found in the 40% keyboard server's buy-sell-trade forum or on mechmarket.

+#### Group Buys

+Several group buys ran for Vault35 in their initial HHKB layout.

+R1 and R2 were for the translucent acrylic cases.

+R3 was for an aluminum case that could be purchased either in raw fasion or cerakoted through P3D store.

 ### Layout